| | |

 Step 7: Check For Drips

-Make sure that you are lightly brushing away drips.
-This is probably the trickiest part of the painting.
+Make sure to brush away drips lightly.
+This is probably the trickiest part of a good paint job.
 If you do end up with a few bumps, you can always sand them before the next coat.

 glass tile getting painted white in kitchen remodel